friuns2/dsfdsf/README.md

 - Generate a new keystore if missing using Java's keytool
 - Commit the keystore to the repository

-### Triggering the Workflow
+### Automatic Execution

-The workflow runs automatically when:
+The workflow runs automatically on:
-- You push to the `main` branch and the keystore is missing
+- All pushes to the `main` branch
+- All pull requests targeting the `main` branch
-- Manually triggered from the GitHub Actions tab
+- Manual trigger from the GitHub Actions tab

+This ensures the Android keystore is always available for builds and deployments.

 ### Security Considerations